JFTavares/UMLstudies/README.md

 # UMLstudies
-python codes for classification of UML diagrams
+Dataset of UML diagrams for CNN training.